1.4. Interactionist View

 The Vox Article below has an excellent summary of what we discussed:

 The creation of jaywalking laws would be an example of the interactionist view in lawmaking.
 The interactionist view states that the definition of crime reflects the preferences and opinions of people who hold social power in a particular legal jurisdiction, such as the auto industry.
-The auto industry used their power and influence to impose what they felt was to be right and wrong and became moral entrepreneurs.
+The auto industry used its power and influence to impose what it felt was right and wrong and became moral entrepreneurs.
 [3]

 A moral entrepreneur was a phrase coined by sociologist Howard Becker.
 Becker referred to individuals who use the strength of their positions to encourage others to follow their moral stances.
 Moral entrepreneurs create rules and argue their causes will better society, and they have a vested interest in that cause that maintains their political power or position.
 [4] [5]